Unique Cell Cultivation Laboratory for Disease Research Opens in Tomsk

-The new SibSMU laboratory will study the mechanisms of diseases at the cellular level and develop personalized therapy methods
+The new SSMU laboratory will study disease mechanisms at the cellular level and develop personalized therapy methods

-The Siberian State Medical University (SibSMU) has launched a laboratory of cultivated cell biology.
-The project was implemented within the framework of the "Priority-2030" program and is aimed at an in-depth study of the cellular mechanisms of disease development, as well as the creation of new diagnostic and therapeutic methods.
+The Siberian State Medical University (SSMU) has launched a laboratory for the biology of cultured cells.
+The project was implemented as part of the "Priority-2030" program and is aimed at in-depth study of the cellular mechanisms of disease development, as well as the creation of new diagnostic and therapeutic methods.

 The laboratory is equipped with modern equipment for cell cultivation, cytogenetic and molecular genetic research.
 According to the head of the laboratory, Olga Voronkova, the main focus of the work is the study of immunometabolism, that is, the relationship between metabolism and the immune system.

 We are working on studying the problems of immunometabolism - this is the problem of dynamic relationships between the components of metabolism in the body and the state of factors of the immune system. <…> As a result of research, we identify factors that disrupt this interaction.
-Knowledge about such factors can be used to develop methods for the diagnosis, prevention and personalized therapy of socially significant chronic human diseases.
+Knowledge about such factors can be used to develop methods for diagnosing, preventing and personalizing the therapy of socially significant chronic human diseases.

-Olga Voronkova, Head of the Department of Biology and Genetics of SibSMU, Head of the Laboratory
+Olga Voronkova, Head of the Department of Biology and Genetics of SSMU, Head of the Laboratory

-Rector of SibSMU Evgeny Kulikov emphasized that the laboratory will become a platform for interdisciplinary research and student training.
+The rector of SSMU, Evgeny Kulikov, emphasized that the laboratory will become a platform for interdisciplinary research and student training.

-It is especially valuable that an environment has been created here where students can not only study theory, but also participate in real research that is already receiving support from leading scientific foundations.
+It is especially valuable that an environment has been created here where students can not only study theory, but also participate in real research, which is already receiving support from leading scientific foundations.
 Such projects blur the lines between education and science, forming a new generation of specialists ready to solve complex professional problems.

 Currently, the laboratory is conducting several projects, including a study of the effect of metabolic syndrome on the lungs and the study of tick-borne infections.
-These works are supported by the Russian Science Foundation and the administration of the Tomsk region.
+These works are supported by the Russian Science Foundation and the Tomsk Region Administration.

 Read also materials on the topic:

-A new page in medicine: SamSMU created "bio-ink" for printing human tissues
+New page in medicine: "bio-ink" for printing human tissues created in SamSMU

 The first Russian production of cell-based drugs for regenerative medicine was launched at Technopolice Moscow

-Breakthrough in medicine: a new technology for producing ferrites will improve MRI diagnostics
+Breakthrough in medicine: new technology for producing ferrites will improve MRI diagnostics